Amberg/DocxTemplater/README.md

 - Markdown Support - Converts Markdown to OpenXML
 - HTML Snippets - Replace placeholder with HTML Content
 - Images - Replace placeholder with Image data
+- Chart Data Binding - Bind a chart to a data source

 ## Quickstart